DragonMinded/minidragon/LANGUAGE.md

  > Given one, two or three integers, returns an interator useful in `for` statements.
 Note that this is only supported in `for` statements since MiniPy has no support for iterables otherwise.
 For more details on the parameters, please see Python's [range](https://docs.python.org/3/library/functions.html#func-range) documentation.

+---

+`__debug__`

+ > A boolean that evaluates to either `True` or `False` depending on how the file was compiled.
+By default, debug mode is on (just as it is in Python) and this will default to `True`.
+Assert statements will also be compiled into the code when debug mode is on.
+To disable debug mode, use the `--strip-debug-code` option when compiling your file.
+With this flag specified, `__debug__` will instead evaluate to `False` and assert statements will be compiled out of the resulting code.
+Note that you can conditionally enable or disable debug mode on a per-compilation-unit basis.

+---

+`assert condition` and `assert condition, message`

+ > A statement that will cause the executing program to print out the assert message to the attached terminal and halt execution if the condition evaluates to `False` at runtime.
+If the condition evaluates to `True` at runtime then nothing happens.
+If you do not specify a message a generic message stating that the condition supplied evaluated to `False` will instead be printed.
+Note that assert statements print out the source file and line so they can take up a decent amount of space in your final ROM file.
+Using the `--strip-debug-code` option when compiling will completely strip out the assert statement including the condition evaluation and the storage space needed to store the source file and line.

 Additionally, MiniPy specifies a few intrinsics of its own.
 The MiniPy specific intrinsics are documented below.

 ---